joana92/java-concept/java_concept.md

     + FIFO
     + faster for insertion and deletion
     + Time complexity: get, contain(O(n)); others (O(1))

++ Arrays and ArrayList
+  - arrays are fixed size but ArrayLists are dynamic
+  - elements in the array list can be added or removed at runtime
+  - array contains elements of same type but arraylist can contain elements of different type

++ ArrayList and LinkedList
+  - both fast in insertion, inserting into arraylist and into first position of linkedlist takes O(1) time
+  - random lookup in ArrayList is fast, but slow for LinkedList
+  - remove is slow for ArrayList(elements need to be shifted) but fast for LinkedList

 + Set interface
   - SortedSet